Circular walk from The Rumps to Polzeath

 The sounds that crows make have also been found to vary with location rather like regional accents in humans.
 When a crow moves into a new area, it mimics the calls of the most dominant flock members to fit in with its peer group.

-22. Turn left through the gap and follow the path parallel to the lane.
+25. Turn left and follow the path through the gap and parallel to the lane.
 After crossing the bridge, keep right to follow the path around the bend to reach a gate onto the lane.

 The cliffs between The Rumps and Pentire Point are made from pillow lava.